kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-05-custom-errors/29-async-await-middleware.md

 });
 ```

-## How to use async/await functions as middlewares
+## How to use async/await functions as middleware
 * Simply remember to handle async/await errors

 ### NEVER EVER EVER EVER DO THIS!